‘Fuller House’ Star Says It’s ‘Sad’ To Lose Lori Loughlin, Confirms Aunt Becky’s Out For Season 5

 Lori Loughlin appeared in 13 of 57 episodes of Fuller House during the show’s first four seasons.
 According to TV Line, there are no plans to bring Lori Loughlin back as Rebecca Donaldson Katsopolis during the Full House spinoff’s farewell season, and Michael Campion’s comments about his co-star seem to confirm that.

-But a source previously told Radar Online that Lori Loughlin is “beloved” by the entire Fuller House cast and production team and that there is a possibility she could film some “secret” scenes away from the studio audience.
-The insider told Radar that Loughlin “would secretly film her scenes with other cast members” later this summer for a total of four episodes.
+However, a source previously told Radar Online that Lori Loughlin is “beloved” by the entire Fuller House cast and production team, and that there is a possibility she could film some “secret” scenes away from the studio audience.
+The insider told Radar Online that Loughlin “would secretly film her scenes with other cast members” later this summer, for a total of four episodes.

-While Lori Loughlin was immediately fired from her Hallmark series Where Calls the Heart, her Fuller House co-stars have been supportive in the wake of the scandal.
-When Fuller House won the Kids’ Choice Award for Favorite Funny TV show earlier this year, series stars Candace Cameron Bure, Jodie Sweetin and Andrea Barber used their acceptance speech to say that “family sticks together no matter what,” as previously shared by The Inquisitr.
+While Lori Loughlin was immediately fired from her Hallmark series When Calls the Heart, her Fuller House co-stars have been supportive in the wake of the scandal.
+When Fuller House won the Kids’ Choice Award for Favorite Funny TV show earlier this year, series stars Candace Cameron Bure, Jodie Sweetin, and Andrea Barber used their acceptance speech to say that “family sticks together no matter what,” as was previously shared by The Inquisitr.

-Lori Loughlin’s expected exit from Fuller House comes after she and husband, Mossimo Giannulli, were accused of paying $500,000 in bribes to get their daughters, Isabella and Olivia Jade, into the University of Southern California as fake crew team recruits.
-Loughlin and Giannulli pleaded “not guilty” to the charges, but face up to 40 years in jail if convicted.
+Lori Loughlin’s expected exit from Fuller House comes after she and her husband, Mossimo Giannulli, were accused of paying $500,000 in bribes to get their daughters, Isabella and Olivia Jade, into the University of Southern California.
+The two daughters allegedly posed as fake crew team recruits.
+Loughlin and Giannulli pleaded not guilty to the charges, but face up to 40 years in jail if convicted.

 Fuller House will return to Netflix for its final season later this year.